harlan-zw/unlighthouse/docs/guide/config.md

 ## unlighthouse.config.ts

-There are multiple ways to configure unlighthouse, the easiest way is to use a `unlighthouse.config.ts` in your root directory.
+There are multiple ways to configure Unlighthouse, the easiest way is to use a `unlighthouse.config.ts` in your root directory.

 1. Load `unlighthouse.config.ts`